A man’s guide to understanding fibromyalgia.

 Because we never stop learning…

-The best way to understand what your loved one is going through is on the front of you – it’s your partner!
+The best way to understand what your loved one is going through is in front of you – it’s your partner!

-This chronic illness not only will affect her emotionally, mentally, psychologically, and physically, it will affect you too my friend!
+This chronic pain condition not only will affect her emotionally, mentally, psychologically, and physically, it will affect you too my friend!

 Your partner is your best source of information!